GW-60: the new GPS speed sailing watch by Locosys

 Locosys has announced the launch of the GW-60, a GPS wristwatch for windsurfers and kiteboarders.

-The new GW-60 is completely waterproof to 50 meters and promises to survive the high-speed crashes.
+The new GW-60 is completely waterproof to 50 meters and promises to survive high-speed crashes.
 It can be worn on your wrist and maintains a charge for two months.

-When selected in GPS mode, the Locosys GW-60 will record up to 11 hours of data at a 5Hz recording setting, or 55 hours of recording at a 1Hz setting, in Doppler format.
+When selected in GPS mode, the Locosys GW-60 will record up to 11 hours of data at a 5Hz recording setting or 55 hours of recording at a 1Hz setting in Doppler format.

 As a result, the GW-60 files will be accepted by all leading GPS speed sailing contests and sites.
 Unlike other GPS units, the GW-60 will easily connect to Apple or Windows computers.

-Real-time data includes top speed, current speed, best average speed for 10 seconds, average of the best five top ten second runs, and total distance sailed.
+Real-time data includes top speed, current speed, best average speed for 10 seconds, average of the best five top ten-second runs, and total distance sailed.

 File transfer is easy, and no special connections or drivers are needed.
 All you need to do is use the provided USB adapter cable to connect to your computer or to recharge.